-Cymbalta pregnancy category, according to the FDA, is C. It means that adverse effects on the fetus have been discovered during animal studies, but there is no adequate data available to assess the risks in humans.
-According to self-reported cases, duloxetine HCl has the potential of causing a number of birth defects and complications.
+Cymbalta pregnancy category, according to the FDA, is C. It means that adverse health effects on the fetus have been discovered during animal studies.
+Still, there is no adequate data available to assess the risks in humans.
+According to self-reported cases, duloxetine HCl has the potential of causing birth defects and complications.
 However, no evidence supports a direct connection between those occurrences and the medication.

 What Happens If The Father Is Taking Cymbalta When The Child Is Conceived?

-There are no known risks to pregnancy in case of the father taking Cymbalta.
-It is generally accepted that medicines such as duloxetine taken by the father do not affect the fetus since the baby only has a blood connection with the mother.
+There are no known risks to pregnancy in case of the father taking the medication.
+It is generally accepted there is no risk in the father taking Duloxetine and pregnancy.
+That is because the baby only has a blood connection with the mother.

 How Does Taking Cymbalta While Pregnant Affect The Fetus?

 Despite the Cymbalta pregnancy category defined by the FDA, there is a possibility that it will negatively affect the fetus.
 On the other hand, depression can affect it even worse.
 For that reason, it’s worth knowing all the hazards.

 Depression is known to increase the chances to miscarry, making it harder to distinguish between the effects of the condition and Duloxetine.
 However, considering Cymbalta and pregnancy, the results of two studies on the matter suggest a slight increase in a pregnant woman’s chances of miscarriage if a woman is taking it during the first trimester.

 According to the available data, Duloxetine doesn’t cause preterm birth and does not affect the newborn’s weight.
 Depression is linked to premature birth, which makes it inadvisable to disrupt duloxetine treatment without discussing it with a doctor.